jhburns/3GCI/README.md

 - **upload**: after adding new blog, data, or an image, this is a shortcut to add it to git automatically.

 - **thumbs**: generates all the the thumbnails for each link.
 Useful for testing if a webpage generates a thumbnail well and runs before all build commands.

+## How To Add a Video To The Home Page

+In *config.toml* edit the values under these lines: https://git.io/fhheM.

 ## Documentation
 Go to the  */Documentation* folder for full documentation